 Another challenge is quality assurance, as the legacy application would have been successfully running well, and the modernized application has to be tested in order to confirm that they are functionally equivalent.

 As with every IT project, we need to ensure that all possible test scenarios and test cases are well-defined and documented.
-We have used test driven development with great success to ensure that automated tests are part of CI/CD pipeline.
-In addition to test automation, the user acceptance test has to be planned well, and having as many business users as possible could help in ensuring soundness and completeness of the modern application.
+We have used test-driven development with great success to ensure that automated tests are part of the CI/CD pipeline.
+In addition to test automation, the user acceptance test has to be planned well, and having as many business users as possible could help ensure the soundness and completeness of the modern application.

 In order to take care of differences in encoding, there are tools in the market and also certain ETL plugins that help in migrating the data seamlessly.

 During production cut-over, there is usually a longer downtime due to high complexity.
-When starting the modernization, there could be continuous changes on the legacy source code for bug fixes or enhancements.
-Also, the UX of the application would have considerably changed, leading to initial reduced productivity of business users.
+When starting the modernization, there could be continuous changes to the legacy source code for bug fixes or enhancements.
+Also, the UX of the application would have considerably changed, leading to initially reduced productivity of business users.

-When the application is modernized in chunks, the downtime could be reduced during roll-over.
+When the application is modernized in chunks, the downtime could be reduced during a rollover.
 A code-freeze period should be enforced after baselining.
 And, once the baseline is modernized, further changes could be incorporated into the target application.
-Also, when business users are on-boarded into the project right from discovery phase, their buy-in would be ensured, as well as their familiarization with the new UX.
+Also, when business users are onboarded into the project right from the discovery phase, their buy-in will be ensured, as well as their familiarization with the new UX.
 Extensive training needs to be planned to ensure that users are ready to work on the new application.